"Raindrops Keep Fallin'" songwriter Hal David dies at 91

 | LOS ANGELES

-LOS ANGELES Hal David, a lyricist who along with composer Burt Bacharach took the pop world by storm in the 1960s with hits such as "Raindrops Keep Fallin' on my Head" and "Walk on By," died in Los Angeles on Saturday at age 91, a representative said.
+LOS ANGELES Hal David, a lyricist who along with Burt Bacharach took the pop world by storm in the 1960s by writing such hits as "Raindrops Keep Fallin' on my Head" and "Walk on By," died in Los Angeles on Saturday at age 91, a representative said.

 David died at Cedars-Sinai Medical Center of complications from a stroke, said Jim Steinblatt, spokesman for the American Society of Composers, Authors and Publishers, or ASCAP.